Bonzey2416/2048Extended/README.md

 # 2048Extended
 ## Changelog
+### Version 0.10.2
+Date of update: 2025-09-29
+* Fixed a bug affecting close button in About menu.
 ### Version 0.10.1
 Date of update: 2025-09-29
 * Fixed a bug on touchscreen devices the buttons doesn't do anything.